cloudant/nodejs-cloudant/cloudant.md

 var db = cloudant.use('my_db')
 ```

-To create a Lucene index, create a design document the normal way you would with Nano, the database `.insert()` method.
+To create a Cloudant Search index, create a design document the normal way you would with Nano, the database `.insert()` method.

 To see all the indexes in a database, call the database `.index()` method with a callback function.
              , {_id: '_design/library', indexes:{books:{analyzer:{name:'standard'}, index:index}}}